oracle-livelabs/developer/dev-ai-app-dev-hightech/local-tenancy/local-tenancy.md

 By the end of this section, you will be able to:

-- Provision and connect to an Autonomous Database
+- Provision and connect to an Autonomous AI Database

 - Set up a Python-based local development environment